Unconditional Randomization Tests for Interference: Incorporating Covariate Adjustment

+Controlling the family-wise error rate (FWER) is not the only option in multiple testing.
+As \citet{michael2008} suggests, a false discovery rate (FDR) control may be more suitable for exploratory analyses by allowing a small number of type I errors in return for greater power.
+An FDR-based approach could be explored in future work.
+However, when policymakers intend to apply a policy in distant regions under a positive interference effect, the more restrictive FWER control prevents overly optimistic conclusions about the interference boundary.
+In such settings, FWER provides a conservative distance threshold and better accounts for interference in expected welfare calculations.

+This procedure also aids in identifying a pure control group by defining a ``safe distance'' \(\epsilon_c\), as mentioned in Section \ref{sec:test_stat}.
+One natural choice is \(\epsilon_K\), the greatest distance at which non-trivial testing power remains.
+However, researchers might reduce this distance to include more control units and boost power.
+Algorithm~\ref{algo:multi} offers a principled method for selecting \(\epsilon_c\) but the resulting value may be smaller than the true interference boundary due to the algorithm's conservative nature.
+Weighing these trade-offs is crucial when deciding whether to incorporate a pre-testing step.

-\section{Incorporating covariate adjustment}
+\section{Incorporating Covariate Adjustment}

 In practice, we often have access to covariates $X$, and incorporating this information is crucial for enhancing the power of tests, particularly when these covariates are predictive of potential outcomes (\citealp{ding2021}).
-Since the choice of test statistic does not affect the validity of the testing procedure for the partial null hypothesis of interest, I propose three approaches for incorporating covariates in the analysis:
+Since the choice of test statistic does not affect the validity of the testing procedure for the partially sharp null hypothesis of interest, I propose three approaches for incorporating covariates in the analysis.

-The first approach is \textit{PNRT with regression}.
-As illustrated in the main text, this method involves conducting PNRT using regression coefficients from a simple OLS model as the test statistic.
+The first approach is PIRT with regressions.
+As illustrated in the main text, this method involves conducting the PIRT using regression coefficients from a simple OLS model as the test statistic.
 This OLS model includes a binary variable indicating whether a unit receives spillovers at a certain distance and known covariates, such as information about the neighborhood and social center points.
 A similar approach is discussed in \citet{Puelz2022}.

-The second approach is \textit{PNRT with residuals outcome}.
+The second approach is PIRT with residual outcomes.
 The key idea here is to use the residuals from a model-based approach, such as regression with covariates of interest, rather than the raw outcome variables.
-We first obtain predicted values $\hat{Y}_i$ for the sample outcomes and then use the residuals, defined as the difference between observed outcomes and predicted values $\hat{e}_i=Y^{obs}_i-\hat{Y}_i$, for the PNRT procedures as the $Y$ defined in the main text.
-A similar approach for FRT is proposed by \citet{rosenbaum2020design}, with detailed discussion in Sections 7 and 9.2 of \citet{bassefeller2018}.
+I first obtain predicted values $\hat{Y}_i$ for the sample outcomes and then use the residuals, defined as the difference between observed outcomes and predicted values $\hat{e}_i=Y^{obs}_i-\hat{Y}_i$, for the PIRT procedures as the $Y$ defined in the main text.
+A similar approach for FRTs is proposed by \citet{rosenbaum2020design}, with detailed discussion in Sections 7 and 9.2 of \citet{bassefeller2018}.